DrafProject/elmada/readme.md

 ## Install only Elmada

-Alternatively you can install pure Elmada:
+Alternatively, you can install only the Elmada module including the data:

 ```bash
 python -m pip install git+https://github.com/DrafProject/elmada.git
 ```

 # Data

-Theoretically, all European countries are available, however only the following are tested:

 You can use Elmada in two modes which can be set with `elmada.set_mode(mode=<MODE>)`: